Universal Insurance Holdings Reports Fourth Quarter 2020 Results

 Summary Financial Results

-On the expense side, the combined ratio increased 33.6 points for the quarter and 2.9 points for the year.
+On the expense side, the combined ratio decreased 18.9 points for the quarter, but increased 9.7 points for the year.
 The increases for the year were driven primarily by increased weather events in 2020, an increase in our core loss pick when compared to the full prior year, and the effect on the ratio from increased reinsurance costs.
-The increases were partially offset by lower prior year development, a benefit from our claims adjusting business, and an improvement in the expense ratio as set forth below:
+The increases were partially offset by lower prior year development, a benefit from our claims adjusting business, and an improvement in the expense ratio as set forth below.

-- The expense ratio improved 60 basis points for the quarter driven by a 90 basis points improvement in the other operating expense ratio, partially offset by a 30 basis point increase in the policy acquisition cost ratio.
-For the year, the expense ratio improved 10 basis points driven by a 40 basis points improvement in the other operating expense ratio, partially offset by a 50 basis point increase in policy acquisition costs.
+- The expense ratio improved 2.3 points for the quarter driven by a 3.1 point improvement in the other operating expense ratio, partially offset by a 80 basis point increase in policy acquisition costs.
+For the year, the expense ratio improved 90 basis points driven by a 1.4 point improvement in other operating expenses, partially offset by a 50 basis point increase in policy acquisition costs.
 Increases in the policy acquisition cost ratio were primarily driven by the effect of reinsurance costs.

-- The net loss and loss adjustment expense ratio increased 34.2 points for the quarter and 3.0 points for the year.
-This reflects an increase in prior year development and catastrophe related losses partially offset by inversely correlated earnings generated by our adjusting business.
-Quarterly and full year drivers for 2018 include:
+- The net loss and loss adjustment expense ratio increased 16.6 points for the quarter and 10.6 points for the year.
+Quarterly and full year drivers for 2020 include:

-During the fourth quarter, the Company repurchased approximately 346 thousand shares at an aggregate cost of $14.2 million.
-For the full year the Company repurchased approximately 689 thousand shares at an aggregate cost of $25.3 million.
-The Company’s current share repurchase authorization program has $14.5 million remaining as of December 31, 2018 and runs through May 31, 2020.
+During the fourth quarter, the Company repurchased approximately 193 thousand shares at an aggregate cost of $2.4 million.
+For the full year, the Company repurchased approximately 1.6 million shares at an aggregate cost of $28.9 million.
+The Company’s current share repurchase authorization program has $19.4 million remaining as of December 31, 2020 and runs through November 3, 2022.